 This post may contain affiliate links.

 If you or someone you know has a plum tree, then you are probably trying to decide what to do with all those plums!
-I’ve tried making plum jam and spiced plum jam, and even Chinese plum sauce before, but for some reason my family doesn’t like all the big chunks of plums in the jam.
+I’ve tried making plum jam, spiced plum jam, and even Chinese plum sauce before, but for some reason my family doesn’t like all the big chunks of plums in the jam.
 So this year I decided to try canning plum jelly.
 Plum jelly is now one of my favorite top 10 easy homemade jelly recipes.